Evan Almighty: Plot

-On September 22, Evan's three staffers show him evidence that Long had planned to build Prestige Crest after damming off a nearby water source, but Long had cut many corners in building the dam.
-They suspect Long would do the same with the Public Land Act Bill.
-With the ark finally complete, the animals board two by two, the police threaten to destroy it with a wrecking ball as it violates land codes, and rain falls.
-Evan realizes that the flood will be a result of Long's dam failing, and warns the onlookers to get aboard the ark.
-The dam indeed fails, destroying all the homes of Prestige Crest.
-The ark rides the flood down the streets of Washington, D.C. and comes to a halt in front of the Capitol, interrupting the vote for the Public Land Act Bill.
-The flood results in Evan accusing Long of being responsible for cost-cutting leading to the dam's failure, leading to several other members of Congress voting against the bill.
-Congress investigates Long for profiteering and all the animals return to their natural habitats.
-Evan is reinstated to Congress after the flood, and the changes imposed onto him by God no longer remain.
-Evan re-encounters God during a family hike.
-God states that Evan had changed his world as he prayed for and being closer to his family through his one Act of Random Kindness (ARK).
+On September 22, Evan's three staffers finds evidence that Long has turned Prestige Crest over to private investors by damming off a nearby water source, but he had cut corners in building the dam.
+They suspect Long would do the same with the CINPLAN bill.
+With the ark finally complete, the animals board two by two.
+However, the police threaten to demolish the ark with a wrecking ball as it violates land codes.
+When only a small amount of rain falls, Evan realizes that the flood would be the result of Long's dam failing.
+When the dam actually fails, the entire community manages to board the ark and all the houses of Prestige Crest are destroyed.
+The ark then rides the floodwaters into Washington, D.C. by riding through the National Mall until it reaches its final destination in front of the Capitol, which interrupts the vote for Long's CINPLAN bill.
+Evan confronts Long on his accountability for the cost-cutting that lead up to the dam's failure, inciting the other congressmen to turn against him.

-At the end of the film, God reveals a new commandment to the outgoing audience: "Thou shalt do the dance", followed by the film's cast and crew members dancing to the C+C Music Factory song "Gonna Make You Sweat (Everybody Dance Now)" during the closing credits.
+The voting for the CINPLAN bill is suspended due to an investigation of Long's profiteering behavior.
+Evan is reinstated to Congress and all the animals return to their natural habitats.
+With his appearance returned to normal, Evan re-encounters God during a family hike in the mountains.
+God states that Evan had successfully changed his world by growing closer to his family because the key to changing the world is a single Act of Random Kindness (ARK).
+During the film's closing credits, God issues a new commandment to the outgoing audience: "Thou shalt do the dance", which is followed by the film's cast and crew members dancing to the C+C Music Factory song "Gonna Make You Sweat (Everybody Dance Now)".